‘Playboy’ Playmate Sara Underwood Rocks See-Through White Crop Top & Black Bra, Shoots Moody Look At Camera

 Former Playboy Playmate and world-renowned beauty Sara Underwood took to popular social media platform Instagram recently to share a steamy photograph with her legions of admirers.
 Underwood, who is perhaps best known for her stint co-hosting the G4 vehicle Attack of the Show! in addition to her modeling career, presents some serious moody attitude to the audience in this particular snapshot, channeling a coy yet sexy look.

 In this particular image, the former Playboy model is pictured reclining on a simple stone bench, one hand placed behind her to prevent her from falling off.
 Wearing a see-through white crop top that exposes both her flat stomach and her black bra beneath, there can be little doubt that Underwood engineered the ensemble for precisely such provocative purposes.
-The top is complimented by a long denim duster with wide lapels and an indigo tint, bearing something of a traditional wash.
+The top is complemented by a long denim duster with wide lapels and an indigo tint, bearing something of a traditional wash.
 Tight black pants hug the blonde bombshell’s behind and hips, leading downwards to be thrust into a pair of thigh-high heeled boots — the boots sporting a broad flannel pattern in white, gray, and black.

 Sara Underwood is shooting the photographer a decidedly moody look, her lips pursed together and clad in a dark ruby lipstick.
 A basic black beanie pulls her lightly-colored tresses down about her face and neck.
 White nailpolish can be seen on her fingers, which grasp a peach-hued hot beverage container in her free hand.